Shreeyak/cleargrasp/README.md

 If you have any questions or find any bugs, please file a github issue or contact me:
 Shreeyak Sajjan: shreeyak[dot]sajjan[at]gmail[dot]com

+### Updates:

+- Added temporary scripts that were used in handling data and creating visualizations.
+Reference only, might not run.

 ## Installation

 This code is tested with Ubuntu 16.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.3, and CUDA 9.0.